 Animals were threatened by heavy poaching and elephants even avoided the area until the Wildlife Action Group Malawi stepped in and took over management of the area.

-The area is now populated again by elephants, buffalo, antilope species, leopards, hyenas, baboons, monkeys and a variety of birds.
+The area is now populated again by elephants, buffalo, antelope species, leopards, hyenas, baboons, monkeys and a variety of birds.

-Reintroduction of zebra, sable antilope and waterbuck is underway.
+Reintroduction of zebra, sable antelope and waterbuck is underway.

 Please support the important work of WAG Malawi.